ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-2-for-loops.rst

 |CodingEx| **Coding Exercise**

 Do you remember when we used the turtle objects to draw shapes?
 To create a square without loops we had to repeat code to go forward and turn 90 degrees to the right 4 times like below.
 Can you change the code below to remove the repeated lines of code and use a loop to draw 4 sides of the square?
 Did you notice that the code becomes a lot shorter?
-You should only need 1 forward and 1 turn command in the loop.
+You should only need 1 call to forward and 1 call to turn in the loop.
 Whenever you find yourself repeating code, try to use a loop instead!

 (If the code below does not work for you, you can copy the code into  this |repl link| (refresh page after forking and if it gets stuck) or download the files |github| to use in your own IDE.)